Mountain gorilla: Diet

 The mountain gorilla is primarily a herbivore; the majority of its diet is composed of the leaves, shoots, stems, and pith (85.8%) of 142 plant species.
-It also feeds on bark and wood (6.9%), roots and their epithelium (3.3%), flowers (2.3%), and fruit (1.7%), as well as small invertebrates, fungi, galls, and gorilla dung (0.1%).
+It also feeds on bark and wood (6.9%), roots and their epithelium (3.3%), flowers (2.3%), and fruit (1.7%), as well as insects, fungi, galls, and gorilla dung (0.1%).
 In a year long study in Bwindi Impenetrable Forest adult males ate an average of 18.8 kg of food a day, while females ate 14.9 kg.

 Social structure

 The mountain gorilla is highly social, and lives in relatively stable, cohesive groups held together by long-term bonds between adult males and females.
 Relationships among females are relatively weak.
 These groups are nonterritorial; the silverback generally defends his group rather than his territory.
 In the Virunga mountain gorillas, the average length of tenure for a dominant silverback is 4.7 years.

 61% of groups are composed of one adult male and a number of females and 36% contain more than one adult male.
 The remaining gorillas are either lone males or exclusively male groups, usually made up of one mature male and a few younger males.
 Group sizes vary from five to thirty, with an average of ten individuals.
-A typical group contains: one dominant silverback, who is the group's undisputed leader; another subordinate silverback (usually a younger brother, half-brother, or even an adult son of the dominant silverback); one or two blackbacks, who act as sentries; three to four sexually mature females, who have bonded for life to the dominant silverback; and from three to six juveniles and infants.
+A typical group contains one dominant silverback, who is the group's undisputed leader; another subordinate silverback (usually a younger brother, half-brother, or even an adult son of the dominant silverback); one or two blackbacks, who act as sentries; three to four sexually mature females, who have bonded for life to the dominant silverback; and from three to six juveniles and infants.

 Most males and approximately 60% of females leave their natal group.
 Males leave when they are about eleven years old, and often the separation process is slow: they spend more and more time on the edge of the group until they leave altogether.
-They may travel alone or with an all-male group for two–five years before they can attract females to join them and form a new group.
+They may travel alone or with an all-male group for two to five years before they can attract females to join them and form a new group.
 Females typically emigrate when they are about eight years old, either transferring directly to an established group or beginning a new one with a lone male.
 Females often transfer to a new group several times before they choose to settle down with a certain silverback male.